-- 149. Students studying part-time are eligible for support towards appropriate study and travel expenses without further means-testing if they are either: - Under the age of 18.
-OR - Eligible for fee waiver grant. - 150.
+- 146. Students studying part-time are eligible for support towards appropriate study and travel expenses without further means-testing if they are either: - Under the age of 18.
+OR - Eligible for a fee waiver. - 147.
 Part-time students are also eligible for support through the additional support needs for learning allowance which is not subject to means-testing for any student.